peterajessup/ace-ivt-deploy/README.md

 6. Add the runtime to your tenant (optional)
 7. You should see a callable flow called 'MK1' available to be used in ACE and Webmethods runtimes.
 8. Sending any message to this callable flow will result in a message in the queue called 'IVT.Q' on the configured queue manager.
-9. Ful tracing down to the MQ Output Node on the callable flow should be seen.
+9. Full tracing down to the MQ Output Node on the callable flow should be seen.

 ```

- (The demo uses the ACE dashboard for Bar file storage).